| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 ignored or are unaware that some tenants are illegally housing other

 families.
-Among other things, the mayor said, these illegal families have
+Among other things, the mayor said, these illegal families

 helped swell the school population to the point that there may be a need